JetBrains/kotlin/GRADLE_PLUGIN.md

 * Interoperability library - a special type of library providing an interoperability with some native API.
 See [`INTEROP.md`](INTEROP.md) for details
 * LLVM bitcode

-All Kotlin/Native artifacts should be declared in the `konanArtifacts` block:
+All Kotlin/Native artifacts should be declared in the `konanArtifacts` block.
+Note that the `konanInterop` script block was removed in v0.3.4.
+Use the `interop` method of the `konanArtifact` block instead:

     konanArtifacts {
         program('foo')  // executable 'foo'
         library('bar')  // library 'bar'
         bitcode('baz')  // bitcode file 'baz'
-        interop('qux')  // interoperability library 'qux'
+        interop('qux')  // interoperability library 'qux'.
+Use it instead of konanInterop block.
 	}

 All artifacts except interop libraries are built by the Kotlin/Native compiler.
 Such an artifact may be configured using its script block.